Heating, Cooling & Air Treatment

 Speed

-Fan heaters, while more expensive to run over long periods, heat up fast.
-This Delonghi fan heater is a good example.
-It emits fast, powerful heat, making it ideal for short-term personal use and for heating up smaller rooms.
+Fan heaters, while more expensive to run over long periods, heat up fast, making them ideal for short-term personal use and for heating smaller rooms.

 The environment

-Gas radiant and convector heaters are rated among the greenest options, producing low greenhouse gas levels and significantly less than that of electric heaters.
+Gas radiant and convector heaters are rated among the greenest options, producing low greenhouse gas levels and significantly less than many electric heaters.
 Their level of emissions must be certified by specific Australian standards.

 Create a more efficient space